wp-plugins/sexybookmarks/readme.txt

 * Initial release!

 == Upgrade Notice ==
+= 3.2.1.2 =
+Bug fixes for persistent bugs that weren't fixed in v3.2.1.1

 = 3.2.1.1 =
 Bug fix release for all bugs that arose with v3.2